 To escape the Unicorn Syndrome and its limiting effects, consider adopting the following practices:

 - Embrace a lifestyle of continuous improvement: Those committed to continuous improvement maintain a loose grip on all of their behaviors, recognizing that at any future point, they may no longer be optimal.
 They understand that our external environments change and our understanding deepens, making what was right no longer right.
-To launch more fully into this lifestyle, consider this deeper engagement of the topic I wrote for Inc.
+To launch more fully into this lifestyle, consider this deeper engagement of the topic.